mike-wise/sustineo/mike.md

 - cd ..
 - code .
 - Debug then Select FastAPI debug configuration
+- Have to make cosmosdb instance public (or something)
+- Have to install configurations with http://127.0.0.1:8000/api/configuration

 ## Voice Model Deployment
 - The code has gpt-40-realtime-preview, but I couldn't get it to the model to load (diverse 404, and 401 errors)